 This table summarizes changes approved through Medicaid Disaster Relief SPAs and other Medicaid and CHIP SPAs based on approvals posted to Medicaid.gov, and also includes information on state-reported administrative actions to respond to COVID-19 based on review of state Medicaid agency and other state-level websites.
 CMS has provided a template

 for states to request approval of Medicaid Disaster Relief State Plan Amendments (SPAs) related to the COVID-19 National Emergency.
 The Disaster Relief SPA allows states to make temporary changes to their Medicaid state plans and address access and coverage issues during the COVID-19 emergency.
 States can also make changes through traditional SPAs and can implement changes under existing authority that do not require SPA approval.
-(Note that some state-reported actions may require SPA approval.)
+(Note that some state-reported actions may require and/or are pending SPA approval.)
 Data under the “Telehealth” header are provided by Manatt Health (for more information see notes below the table).
 While this table captures state-reported actions taken in response to the COVID-19 emergency, there is considerable variation across states and states may have adopted policy options prior to the emergency that are not reflected here.
 Any information on state actions that are not identified here can be shared here

 (please select Medicaid as the topic for comment).

-SPA and Other Administrative Actions to Address COVID-19
+SPA and Other Administrative Actions to Address COVID-19 as of October 26, 2020

 (back to top)